pohly/external-attacher/build-rules/README.md

 The rules include support for building and pushing Docker images, with the following features:
- - support more than one command per repo, should that be necessary
+ - one or more command and image per project
- - automatically derive image tag from repo tags
  - push canary and/or tagged release images
+ - automatically derive the image tag(s) from repo tags
  - never overwrite an existing release image

 Sharing and updating